What can you do with a History major?

 Josie Rundlett '09 went to Washington, DC to pursue a career in government

 Keith Bryan '10 is a trainer with Nationwide Insurance

 Megan Stout '04 received her Ph.D. in History in 2013 from Loyola University of Chicago

-Allison Haack '10 is working on her Masters of Library Science at University of Indiana - Bloomington
+Allison Haack '10 completed her Masters of Library Science at University of Indiana - Bloomington

 Many of our majors go on to pursue graduate degrees in history, religion, library science, business and law.